lorimcco/Diabetes-Project/README.md

 ## Solutions & Analysis

 ### Can we make a model to predict whether a person had diabetes based on the risk factors included in the dataset?
 The Random Forest Classifier with the balanced dataset predicts whether or not a person has diabetes or prediabetes with 74% accuracy.
 It correctly predicts the presence of diabetes in those who have the disease 77% of the time.
 Considering that this data comes from a telephone survey, not direct medical tests, I find these results quite impressive!
-It is not a substitute for a medical diagnosis, but if a person found themselves classified as having diabetes/prediabetes with this model, I would recommend seeing a doctor for diabetes testing.
+Importantly, this model is *not* a substitute for a medical diagnosis.
+However, if a person was classified as having diabetes/prediabetes with this model, I would recommend seeing a doctor for testing.

 ### Which factors are most predictive in determining whether a person has diabetes?
 Some indicators that appear to correlate most strongly with diabetes are: